“It might sound familiar to you, but this is my new dish.”

 Simply an exotic restaurant-dish to be made at home, easily!

 “Signature Black Pepper Pork.
 I’ve it cooked with curry leaves, for more exotic flavour.
 Trust me, you’ll like me..
 Oops..
 Like it, I meant…”

 This recipe has become one of my signature dishes.

-I had specially cooked this dish for hubby as he commented that he liked it after tasted this from the restaurant we visited for dinner the other day.
+I did not create this dish.
+It was tasted in a restaurant and found it really delicious.
 By examining the ingredients used in their dish, I was confident that I would be able to adapt and fix up the dish at home on my own.
 And, it had been a success in making the similar dish!

 “Cooking is about versatility.
 Save your bucks, cook this scrumptious cereal prawn dish with 3-in-1 cereal sachets which already are available in your kitchen or drinks pantry!”